-Given the highly disturbed and modified nature of the study area, no suitable habitat for candidate species credit species occurs within the project site (see Appendix A).
+Given the highly disturbed and modified nature of the study area, limited suitable habitat for candidate species credit species occurs within the project site (see Appendix A).
 Targeted threatened species surveys were not conducted.
 No species credit species were opportunistically recorded in the study area during the GHD surveys.

 Dispersal habitat and artificial refuge habitat for the Green and Golden Bell Frog is assumed to be present based on recent records in the area, however this is not associated with any PCTs in the project site (see Section 5.2.2 and Section 6.4).
-Potential impacts on this species are assessed as prescribed impacts (Section 6.4).
+Potential impacts on this species are assessed as prescribed impacts (Section 6.4) and as impacts on artificial habitat (Section 7.1).
+A 'species polygon' for impacts on this species is based on the area of Typha wetland in the drain that would be temporally impacted, and the detention ponds to be removed (see Figure 6-1).